kyma-project/community/docs/guidelines/content-guidelines/01-user-docs.md

 - `.nojekyll` preventing GitHub Pages from ignoring files that begin with an underscore
 - `_sidebar.md` listing all Markdown documents to be displayed and ruling navigation between those documents on the website

-> **NOTE:** If you have a flat directory structure, with all Markdown files on the same level, you need only a single `_sidebar.md` file listing the Markdown documents to be displayed.
-However, if there are subfolders, you need one `_sidebar.md` per folder for the navigation between the documents to work properly.

-## Publish a document from the `/kyma` repository
+## Publish a Document from the `/kyma` Repository

 To publish a document located in the `/kyma` repository, follow these steps:

 1. Create a pull request adding your content to a Markdown file located in the `/docs` folder.
 2. Add a new `_sidebar.md` file including a link to your document, or update an existing `_sidebar.md` to include it.

-## Publish a document from an existing module repository
+## Publish a Document from an Existing Module Repository

 To publish a document located in an existing module repository, follow these steps.

 1. Create a pull request adding your content to a Markdown file located in the `/docs/user` folder in your module repository.
 2. In the `docs/user` folder, add a new `_sidebar.md` file including a link to your document, or update the existing `_sidebar.md` to include it.

-## Publish a document from a new module repository
+## Publish a Document from a New Module Repository

 To publish a document located in a new module repository, follow the steps from [Publish a document from an existing module](#publish-a-document-from-an-existing-module-repositiory).
 Once completed, do the following: